amrHassanAbdallah/amrHassanAbdallah/README.md

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

-Worked on different software architecture such as event-driven and microservices.

 - 🚀 I’m currently improving my Data Structures and Algorithms knowledge on [leetcode](https://leetcode.com/3Mo0or);
 - 💬 Ask me about anything, I am happy to help;